kylegrover/rusty-bote/project.md

-# Rusty-Bote: Discord STAR Voting Bot
+# Trusty-Vote: Discord STAR Voting Bot

 ## Project Overview
-Rusty-Bote is a lightweight Discord bot written in Rust that allows server members to create and participate in polls using various voting methods—STAR voting, plurality, ranked choice, and approval.
+Trusty Vote (previously Rusty Bote) is a lightweight Discord bot written in Rust that allows server members to create and participate in polls using various voting methods—STAR voting, plurality, ranked choice, and approval.
 The bot provides an intuitive interface through slash commands and interactive components.

 ## Core Features
 - Create polls via slash commands